digitalrebar/provision/doc/operations/virtualmedia-iso-booting.rst

 For the system to boot from the Virtual Media ISO - the Baseboard Management Controller (BMC) must be instructed to mount the ISO.
 This path is not very well standardized between the different manufacturers.
-Currently, the Redfish protocol is the only supported method for mounting and the Virtual Media.
+Currently, the Redfish protocol is the only supported method for mounting the Virtual Media.
 However, there is no standardized Redfish path for setting the "bootonce" via VirtualMedia to the BMC.
 The IPMI plugin must be correctly configured to support the vendor specific capabilities to control the BMC (eg iDRAC or iLO) to support the reboot once to VirtualMedia.

-.. note:: BootEnv transitions will attempt to set the VirtualMedia mount path, and set the
+.. note:: BootEnv transitions will automatically attempt to set the VirtualMedia mount path,
-          appropriate boot once directive.
+          and set the appropriate boot once directive.

-To verify the media mounted path, the ``drpcli`` command line tool has been extended to support several Redfish query paths to check/set/verify/mount/unmount media on the BMCs Virtual Media mount point.
+To verify the media mount path, the ``drpcli`` command line tool has been extended to support several Redfish query paths to check/set/verify/mount/unmount media on the BMCs Virtual Media mount point.